 Though it may seem logical to group this fact with polar bears and Pyramiden, our intent is not to scare you off Svalbard.

 In 2008 researchers uncovered the 150-million-year-old Jurassic fossil of one of Earth’s largest marine reptiles, a pliosaur that has since been named Predator X. Pieces of the skull, back, neck, teeth, and a forelimb measuring almost three meters (10 feet) long were found, remnants of an earlier world.

 Øglegraverne 2009.
 Naturhistorisk museum.
 Foto: Jørn Hurum/NHM/UiO

-But its music festival is one of the coolest (forgive the pun).
-The music festival, known as Dark Season Blues, takes place in late October, marking the start of the long Arctic nights.
-Indeed, the dark blue of the sky seems a perfect canopy under which to play such classic numbers.
+But its music festival is one of the coolest, pun intended.
+This music festival, known as Dark Season Blues, takes place in late October, marking the start of the long Arctic nights.
+And indeed, the dark blue of the sky seems a perfect canopy under which to play such classic numbers.